Hearing Process & Procedures

 - Issue a decision based on the record.

 Authorization for the Release of Information under the Privacy Act

 To get the status of your case, update your contact information, or if you have additional questions, call:

 9 a.m. to 4 p.m.
 ET

-If you use a video relay service, captioned telephone service, or other communication services, please provide FEMA the specific number assigned for that service.
+If you use video relay service (VRS), captioned telephone service or others, give FEMA your number for that service.